Battle of Villagarcia: Battle

-Results
+Aftermath

-The French lost 53 killed or wounded, plus 136 captured (including 4 officers - one a lt. colonel) and were induced to leave the province of Extremadura.
+The French lost 53 killed or wounded, plus 136 captured (including four officers, one of whom was a lieutenant colonel) and were forced to leave Extremadura.
 The British lost 51 troopers killed or wounded.

 Cotton had shown initiative in conceiving a plan to trap the French cavalry, however, the plan was wholly reliant on the timing of the movements on the flanks coinciding with those of the centre.
 As a result, it was probably rather too complex and came dangerously close to breaking down in execution.
 However, Cotton was flexible in extemporising once his original plan was rendered irrelevant when his central force made its presence known to the enemy too soon.
 Slade's heavy brigade did not make an appearance at all.

-Le Marchant, in his first large-scale action as a general, proved himself as able a commander of cavalry in the field as he was a military innovator and educator.
+In his first major action as a general, Le Merchant proved as able a commander of cavalry in the field as he was a military innovator and educator.